LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- end_category.

 Along with the message sending operators (``::/1``, ``::/2``, and ``^^/1``), we may also use other control constructs such as ``\+/1``, ``!/0``, ``;/2``, ``->/2``, and ``{}/1`` in the body of a grammar.
+When using a backend Prolog compiler that supports modules, we may also use the ```:/2`` control construct.
 In addition, grammar rules may contain meta-calls (a variable taking the place of a non-terminal), which are translated to calls of the built-in method ``phrase/3``.

 You may have noticed that Logtalk defines :ref:`control_external_call_1` as a control construct for bypassing the compiler when compiling a clause body goal.
 As exemplified above, this is the same control construct that is used in grammar rules for bypassing the expansion of rule body goals when a rule is converted into a clause.
 Both control constructs can be combined in order to call a goal from a grammar rule body, while bypassing at the same time the Logtalk compiler.
 Consider the following example:

 ::